sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 ![600px](/assets/images/studyplot34.png)

 Press the *Plot ITC* button.
-This shows inter trial coherence for the *animal* and *distractor* conditions.
+This shows inter-trial coherence for the *animal* and *distractor* conditions.
 It appears that the ITC values are of lower amplitude for the *distractor* condition, although we would need to run statistics to confirm that observation.

 Select channel *Oz* and press the *Plot ERSPs* button.
 The following plot pops up.
 It shows an increase in power at low frequencies (below 7 Hz) and a decrease in power at about 10 Hz.

 ![600px](/assets/images/studyplot33.png)

 As for ERP and spectrum, it is possible to plot scalp topographies at specific time  and frequency ranges.
-Let's select the *Params* button adjacent to the *Plot ERSP* buttons and enter "500 800" for the time range and 4 for the the frequency range.
+Let's select the *Params* button adjacent to the *Plot ERSP* buttons and enter "500 800" for the time range and 4 for the frequency range.
 Press *Ok*.

 ![600px](/assets/images/studyplot35.png)

 In the main *STUDY* plotting interface, now press the *Plot ERSPs* button.
 The following scalp topographies are shown.
-It appears that spectral power is lower in the *distractor* than the *animal* condition although, again, we would need to un statistics to confirm this observation.
+It appears that spectral power is lower in the *distractor* than the *animal* condition.
+Again, we would need to run statistics to confirm this observation.

 ![600px](/assets/images/studyplot36.png)